Complements of discriminants of real parabolic function singularities. II: The case of singularities

-Proposition 40 of \cite{vasP8} implies that all real polynomials of class $\Xi_2$ with eight critical points, one of which is a minimum, have the Coxeter-Dynkin graph shown in Fig.~\ref{504}, in such a way that \begin{itemize} \item[--] the lowest vertex in this figure corresponds to the minimum point, the vertices in the middle row correspond to critical points with Morse index 1, and the upper row vertices correspond to points with Morse index 2; \item[--] for each pair of vertices of the graph that are connected by an edge, the critical value of the critical point corresponding to the higher vertex in this figure is greater than the critical value of the critical point corresponding to the lower vertex. \end{itemize}
+Proposition 43 of \cite{vasP8} implies that the intersection form of any real polynomial of class $\Xi_2$ with eight critical points, one of which is a minimum, is defined by the Coxeter-Dynkin graph shown in Fig.~\ref{504}, in such a way that \begin{itemize} \item[--] the lowest vertex in this figure corresponds to the minimum point, the vertices in the middle row correspond to critical points with Morse index 1, and the upper row vertices correspond to points with Morse index 2; \item[--] for each pair of vertices of the graph that are connected by an edge, the critical value of the critical point corresponding to the higher vertex in this figure is greater than the critical value of the critical point corresponding to the lower vertex. \end{itemize}

-The virtual function associated with the polynomial $f!$ is determined by this graph with the above information on the Morse indices of vertices and the numbering of these vertices corresponding to the ascending order of critical points.
-The vertices with numbers 1--4 correspond to negative critical values, and vertices 5--8 correspond to positive critical values.

-According to the previous conditions, the lowest vertex in Fig.~\ref{504} has number 1, the vertices in the middle row have numbers 2, 3, 4, and 5, and the vertices in the upper row have the numbers 6, 7, and 8.
-The ``leaf'' vertex of the second row (connected with only one other vertex) cannot correspond to the point 5 of Fig.~\ref{sp} (right).
+The virtual function associated with the polynomial $f!$ is determined by this graph supplied with the information on the Morse indices of critical points corresponding to its vertices, and with the numbering of these vertices corresponding to the ascending order of critical values, i.e., the correspondence of these vertices with the black points in Fig.~\ref{sp} (right).
+The graph and the Morse indices are known to us, while concerning the numbering we know the following.
+The lowest vertex in Fig.~\ref{504} has number 1, the vertices in the middle row have numbers 2, 3, 4, and 5, and the vertices in the upper row have the numbers 6, 7, and 8.
+The ``leaf'' vertex of the second row (connected with only one other vertex) cannot correspond to the point 5.
 Indeed, the intersection index $\langle \Delta_5, \Delta_6 \rangle$ of cycles vanishing in two newborn Morse critical points is equal to 1, see Lemma V.3.2 in \cite{APLT}.
 In particular, the positive critical values of the polynomial $f!$ correspond to all vertices in the top row of Fig.~\ref{504} and one vertex of valence three in the middle row.